linagora/tmail-backend/tmail-backend/apps/distributed-es6-backport/README.md

 ```

 You can copy those two keys into the `src/main/conf` folder of this distributed-es6 app module if you want to build
-TMail server with them in the conf, or you can decide to mount them later when running the server.
+Team-mail server with them in the conf, or you can decide to mount them later when running the server.

 To build the distributed server: